NadiaPrasetyo/mRNA_Target_Selection/README.md

 ### 2. `compile_antigens.py`
 **Description:**
 Compiles antigen data from IEDB CSV files and literature Excel files for a given organism.
-Produces a unified, standardized antigen list.
+- Aggregates antigen information from IEDB CSV files and literature/patent Excel files.
+- Standardizes and merges the data from all sources.
+- Outputs a compiled CSV file containing all antigen information.

 **Usage:**
 ```bash